nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `InsureIQ` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC1 - List all persons**
+**Use case: UC1 - List all clients**

 **MSS**

-1. User requests to list all persons.
+1. User requests to list all clients.
-2. InsureIQ shows a list of all persons.
+2. InsureIQ shows a list of all clients.

     Use case ends.

-**Use case: UC2 - Find persons**
+**Use case: UC2 - Find clients**

 **MSS**

-1. User requests to list persons based on a specific condition.
+1. User requests to list clients based on a specific condition.
-2. InsureIQ shows a list of persons that satisfy the condition.
+2. InsureIQ shows a list of clients that satisfy the condition.

     Use case ends.